fbn776/Checkio/docs/setup.md

     uv pip install -e .
     ```
    This will install the package in editable mode, so you can run the tool from anywhere in the terminal.
+   > This currently only works for Unix based systems.